 Henry-senachwine High School

-- Henry-senachwine High School's student population of 182 students has stayed relatively flat over five school years.
+- Henry-senachwine High School's student population of 178 students has declined by 7% over five school years.

 |Grades Offered||Grades 9-12|

 |Total Students||178 students|